HOW TO ANSWER: Why Do You Want to Work Here?

 Don’t overlook the importance of cultural fit.
 You can find out a lot about the culture of a company before the interview.
 Many firms are proud to advertise the kind of culture they’re trying to create.
 If you feel the culture aligns well with your own preferences and abilities, make it clear in the interview.

-Common Mistakes: “What Do You Like About This Company?”
+Common Mistakes: “Why Do You Want to Work For This Company?”

 - A too-general answer that could apply to any company.
 Most of my interview coaching clients make this mistake.
 They say something like,“It’s a great company and I’d love to work there.”
 That’s nice, but it’s also not very memorable or believable.